Textless Speech-to-Speech Translation on Real Data: System

 \subsection{Self-supervised Unit-based Speech Normalization}

-\paragraph{HuBERT and discrete units} The hidden-unit BERT (HuBERT) approach proposed in~\citep{hsu2021hubert} is an iterative process for self-supervised speech representation learning.
-In each iteration, the model first performs K-means clustering to generate discrete target labels from its intermediate representations (or the Mel-frequency cepstral coefficient (MFCC) features for the first iteration), and then utilizes the labels to compute a BERT-like~\citep{devlin-etal-2019-bert} loss for model training.
-After the last iteration of model training, K-means clustering is again performed, and the learned $K$ cluster centroids are used to transform input audio into a sequence of discrete cluster indices.
-In the end, an utterance $y$ is represented as $[z_1, z_2, ..., z_T], z_i \in \{0, 1, ..., K-1\}, \forall 1 \leq i \leq T$, where $T$ is the number of frames.
-We refer to the discrete units obtained from the K-means cluster assignment with a pre-trained HuBERT as \origunit.
+\paragraph{HuBERT and discrete units} Hidden-unit BERT (HuBERT)~\citep{hsu2021hubert} takes an iterative process for self-supervised learning for speech.
+In each iteration, K-means clustering is applied on the model's intermediate representations (or the Mel-frequency cepstral coefficient features for the first iteration) to generate discrete labels for computing a BERT-like~\citep{devlin-etal-2019-bert} loss.
+After the last iteration, K-means clustering is performed again on the training data, and the learned $K$ cluster centroids are used to transform audio into a sequence of cluster indices as $[z_1, z_2, ..., z_T], z_i \in \{0, 1, ..., K-1\}, \forall 1 \leq i \leq T$, where $T$ is the number of frames.
+We refer to these units as \origunit.

-\paragraph{Unit-based speech normalization} While discrete units have shown to be able to disentangle lexical content from prosodic or speaker information from the speech generation perspective~\citep{polyak2021speech}, we observe that~\origunit~sequences from audios of different speakers speaking the same content can still be quite different due to various accent and other residual variations such as silence and recording conditions.
-On the other hand, there is less variation in \origunit~extracted from speech from the same speaker. \autoref{fig:unit_samples} shows an example of two speakers speaking the same word.

-Following the success of self-supervised pre-training and Connectionist Temporal Classification (CTC) finetuning for ASR~\citep{graves2006connectionist,baevski2019effectiveness}, we propose a discrete unit-based speech normalization technique by performing CTC finetuning with a self-supervised pre-trained speech encoder using multi-speaker speech as input and discrete units from a single reference speaker as the target. \autoref{fig:speech_norm} illustrates the process of building the speech normalizer.
+\paragraph{Unit-based speech normalization} We observe that~\origunit~from audios of different speakers speaking the same content can be quite different due to accent and other residual variations such as silence and recording conditions, while there is less variation in \origunit~from speech from the same speaker (\autoref{fig:unit_samples}).
+Following the success of self-supervised pre-training and Connectionist Temporal Classification (CTC) finetuning for ASR~\citep{graves2006connectionist,baevski2019effectiveness}, we propose to build a speech normalizer by performing CTC finetuning with a pre-trained speech encoder using multi-speaker speech as input and discrete units from a reference speaker as target.